ajtowf/ng2_play/README.md

 ## Angular 2 Play

-This repo uses Angular 2 Beta 15 with Material 2.
+This repo uses Angular 2 RC1 with Material 2 Alpha 4.

 Run the following commands to run the application

     npm install
+    typings install
     gulp

 # Screencasts